dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 fighters in advance of them, so I was desperately doing the jam-and-run, and having decent success, when all of a sudden long range missiles were inbound, without radar emissions.
-The Su-27s out of Zvolen were lobbing Alamo-Bs at me!
+The Su-27s out of Zvolen were lobbing Alamo-Bs at me\!
 My pilots managed to dodge most of that, and get the MiG-25s too, but the Su-27s remain frustratingly elusive.

 At 19:52 AWACS started reporting another stream of planes coming through